Session 1: May 20 – July 2, 2024

 A: Yes!
 Click here for more information.
 Most Journalism courses are writing intensive, so your written English should be very strong.
 Multimedia heavy courses (e.g., “The Beat: The Story We See” or “Inquiry: Multimedia”) typically require less writing.

 A: You can apply online once the application becomes available, usually in early February.
 Follow the instructions found here.
 Please note: prerequisites noted in course descriptions do not apply except for current NYU students.

-A: After you have applied and been admitted, registration for courses on Albert becomes available in March, and a link will be made available to you.
+A: After you have applied and been admitted, a link to register for courses on Albert will be made available to you.

-A: Most of our courses are four college credits; tuition and fees for a four-credit class in 2020 was $6,680.
-However, we do offer several two-credit courses, which are about 1/2 the four-credit cost.
+A: Most of our courses are four college credits; tuition for a four-credit class will be $7,376.
+We sometimes offer two-credit courses, which are 1/2 the four-credit cost.
 A list of tuition and fees per credit can be found here.

-A: Most of our courses are four credits, but we do offer a few two-credit classes; you can take up to two courses per session.
+A: Most of our courses are four credits, but we sometimes offer two-credit classes; you can take up to eight credits per session.

-A: Answers to your financial aid questions can be found at the bottom of this page.
+A: Financial aid is not offered to visiting students, but other options can be found at the bottom of this page.

 More helpful links can be found below: